srImathE satakOpAya nama:

-In tenth decad – AzhwAr, realizing that emperumAn is the cause for budhdhi (intellect), etc., and seeing that emperumAn himself blessed him with adhvEsham (non-enmity), gaNanA (meditation, analysis, etc), nirathisaya bhakthi (unsurpassed devotion), thinks “emperumAn will mix with those who have no enmity towards him, like he mixed with me” and “He would bless such attitude to those who he wants” and feels satisfied.
+In the tenth decad – AzhwAr, realising that emperumAn is the cause for budhdhi (intellect) etc and seeing that emperumAn himself blessed him with adhvEsham (non-enmity), gaNanA (meditation, analysis etc), nirathisaya bhakthi (unsurpassed devotion), thinks “emperumAn will mix with those who have no enmity towards him, like he mixed with me”.
+He further thinks “He would bless such attitude to those who he wants” and feels satisfied.

 Highlights from vAdhi kEsari azhagiya maNavALa jIyar‘s introduction

-In tenth decad – AzhwAr, meditating “The cause for blessing such complete union is his unconditional magnanimity” and enjoys the following aspects and feels delighted:
+In the tenth decad – AzhwAr, meditating upon “The cause for blessing such complete union is his unconditional magnanimity” enjoys the following aspects and feels delighted:

-- Him making his form visible to AzhwAr‘s eyes
+- His making his form visible to AzhwAr‘s eyes

 - He is so easily approachable that on thinking about him, he will appear for us